Toshi-plsReadty/Toshi-plsReadty/README.md

 - pls dont copy my skins, you can take inspo but ask first.
 - i use "girl", "bro", "man" in a gender neutral way
 - pls use tone tags around me
-- i dont really rp that much, but if im in the mood ill do my best^^
+- i dont really rp that much, but if im in the mood ill do my best^^ (i mosty do crack rps tho, i dont take anything srsly)

 ### 💌 Pls int/srs (i need more friends/hj)